TheShoutingParrot/sdl-life/README.md

 * Move around the grid
 * Support for reading [plaintext cell files](https://www.conwaylife.com/wiki/Plaintext) (.cells)
 * Add or remove cells by clicking on them

+## Installation

+To install this program `make install` must be executed on the command prompt, this command will install the program to PREFIX/bin.
+This program has been only tested on Linux using X11.

 ## Usage